 The fact that socialist struggle will break through in the periphery before reaching the core nations means we have a different approach than the faux-Marxists who masquerade in “parties” that are really just book clubs at best and cults at worst.
 There are real allies to the exploited and oppressed masses of the Global South here in the Global North.
 (Maybe that’s you, reading this!)
 The substantial resources and opportunities widely available to those in the First World, including expanded leisure time, mean that solidarity work has an very strong foundation.
 It is correct to do the best with what we have.
 The “left” here is not doing the best with what it has.
 Too many waste their time or support reaction.
 But even small groups can make significant contributions to internationalism.
 What is to be done?
 There is so much to be done!

 Rome wasn’t burnt in a day and Empire isn’t defeated alone.
-If you want to get involved with LOOP, please reach out to us.
-We are always looking for guest contributors to LOOP’s website or projects.
-If you are ready to join LOOP do not hesitate to contact us and one of our members will be in contact soon.
-We are looking to build a positive and revolutionary socialist organization.
+If you want to get involved with LOOP, reach out to us.
+We are always looking for help with LOOP’s projects.